 Our swim program is run by the YMCA of Chesterfield.
 The YMCA provides the Aquatics Director, who oversees the entire program, certified swim instructors and lifeguards.
 The program includes both instructional and free swim days.
 Camp Emeth staff will also be in the pool with our campers at all times providing extra help to the YMCA staff.

-After our success last summer with field trips, we will planning several exciting field trip for summer 2022.
+After our success last summer with field trips, we will be planning several exciting field trip for summer 2023.

 8:45 a.m.
 Carpool begins and staff greets each child at their car.